buptpriswang/hasky/README.md

-# tensorflow related work(nlp and image related, text classification, image caption, seq2seq..)
+# tensorflow related work(nlp and image related, text classification, image caption, seq2seq, pointer-network..)
 mainly tf work, may do some pytorch related

 ## incase not find dependence, make sure set PYTHONPATH to include hasky/util so we can find gezi and melt